Skip to content

 Command Hooks (type: "command"):

-• Execute bash scripts
+• Execute bash scripts or inline shell commands

 • Fast, deterministic behavior